 The statute is very clear.

-I'll ask both of you this it's not an issue of whether or not she's negligent or grossly negligent.
+It's not an issue of whether or not she's negligent or grossly negligent.

 Isn't that a crime?

-Yes and all that all those things that Comey has in the report about no intent, everything he writes about is the evidence that we prosecutors use at trial to prove intent.
+And all those things that Comey has in the report about no intent, everything he writes about is the evidence that we prosecutors use at trial to prove intent.

-You don't prove intent because somebody writes out on a piece of paper I intend to commit a crime.
+You don't prove intent because somebody writes out on a piece of paper, I intend to commit a crime.

 You prove intent by things like destruction of evidence.

-Well we had plenty of destruction of evidence.
+Well, we had plenty of destruction of evidence.

 We prove intent by false exculpatory statements.

-We've got about fifty of those.
+We've got about 50 of those.

-In other words fall different statements at different times the judge will charge a jury in a case you can take a false statement and you can use that evidence of intent.
+You can take a false statement and you can use that evidence of intent.

 So I find the report completely contrary to the conclusion of no prosecution.